scalar-labs/scalardl/docs/backup-restore.md

 The easiest way to take a transactionally-consistent backup for Scalar DL on DynamoDB is to pause the Scalar DL service using the [How to create transactionally consistent backup](#how-to-create-transactionally-consistent-backup) steps.
 You can use the middle value of the pause time as a restore point.

 ## Restore

+This section shows how to restore transactionally-consistent backup for Scalar DL.

+### Requirements

+* You must use a middle value of the paused time as restore point.
+* You must restore Scalar Ledger and Auditor tables with the same restore point if you use Ledger and Auditor.

 ### Cassandra